Texans clinch AFC South title with 20-3 win over Jaguars

 Houston built a 14-point lead in the first half behind rushing touchdowns by Watson and Lamar Miller and made it 20-3 on a 24-yard field goal with about 11 minutes left.
 The Jaguars had a chance to cut the lead later in the fourth quarter, but Blake Bortles was intercepted in the end zone by Andre Hal.

-Jaguars owner Shad Khan issued a statement urging his director of football operations, Tom Coughlin, to retain coach Doug Marrone and general manager Dave Caldwell — even though the team finished in last place a year after playing in the AFC title game.
+Jaguars owner Shad Khan said in a statement that his director of football operations, Tom Coughlin, has decided to retain coach Doug Marrone and general manager Dave Caldwell — even though the team finished in last place a year after playing in the AFC title game.
+Khan said he agreed with the decision.

 "We get judged on wins and losses," Marrone said.
 "Obviously, this year, I didn't do a good job.
 Period.
 I'm never going to step away from that.
 I'm happy with the faith because I do believe I will get this right."